 She nodded and returned to her straw.
 “Truth, yo.”

-I had been gazing around, not paying much attention, since no one was talking to me, when I saw something I wish I hadn’t.
-Coming through the front entrance in her oversized sunglasses, and some ridiculous feathered coat, was Anita Townsly and her super dick of a fiancé, Barry Levi, the big shot banker.
+I had been gazing around, not paying much attention since no one was talking to me, when I saw something I wish I hadn’t.
+Coming through the front entrance in her oversized sunglasses, and some ridiculous feathered coat, was Anita Townsly and her super dick of a fiance, Barry Levi, the big shot banker.
 What that blonde diva and her perfect mating specimen were doing in a place like Panda’s was beyond me.
 They were much more the type to be eating steak and lobster specials at the Keg.
 But then it hit me.
 I had made a Facebook post that said I was coming there with Louis.
 I had Anita on Facebook.
-It was hard to forget with how many selfies she posts.
+It was hard to forget with how many selfies she posted.
 She must have come to see Louis.
 She was his first, and only, girlfriend.

 By the time this had all clicked together in my head like the last piece in a jigsaw puzzle, Anita and Barry had already made their way over to the wood.
 She click-clacked over in her six-inch heels, looking like a fucking penguin with its little arm flaps waving up and down.
 She gave Louis a big hug and choked him with her feathers.
 He smiled at first, I’m guessing from her jacket tickling his face, but when he saw who it was with their arms around him, his smile dropped on a button.

 “Danny said you’d be here, but I didn’t believe it.
 I had to see it for myself,” said Anita.
 She stumbled back a few steps but Barry put her back on balance.
 I wish he had let her fall.
 I could have choked her for saying that.
-And by the look on Louis face, right then he was thinking the same thing about me.
+And by the look on Louis’ face, right then he was thinking the same thing about me.

 “It’s been a while,” said Louis, turning his head from me to her.
 “How’ve you been?”

 “I’ve been good,” she said.
 And then she laughed.
 “Compared to you, I’ve been great.”
 She pointed to the blue-shirted, white collared grease ball beside her and tugged on his tie just a bit.
 “This is my fiancé, Barry,” she said.
-“He’s a financial advisor.”
+“He’s a financial adviser.”

 Barry looked Louis up and down with that sideways smirk of his.
 With all the fake tanning the guy did, I was pretty sure that was as far as his pumpkin face could open.
 “He doesn’t look like a murderer,” he said back to her.